-If an institution were to set up an automated digital advisory in Switzerland, the same licence requirements would apply as for any other institution offering non-digital advisory services.
-At the current stage, a 'pure' investment advisory without any power of attorney over client's accounts is not subject to licence requirements (but will become subject to behavioural rules similar to the Markets in Financial Instruments Directive by 2020).
-Investment advisory with a power of attorney is not subject to a licence requirement; however, the institution will be required to subject itself to the supervision of an AML SRO (or alternatively directly to supervision by FINMA).
+If an institution were to set up an automated digital advisory service in Switzerland, the same licence requirements would apply as for any other institution offering non-digital advisory services.
+A 'pure' investment advisory service without any power of attorney over clients' accounts is not subject to licence requirements (but is subject to behavioural rules similar to the Markets in Financial Instruments Directive under the new Financial Services Act (FinSA) that became effective on 1 January 2020).
+An investment advisory service with a power of attorney also requires a licence under the FIA, since 1 January 2020.

-Credit information services may be provided subject to the FADP; under Swiss law, this Act applies not only to persons but to legal entities as well, so that any information about corporate credit ratings may fall under the scope of the Act.
+Credit information services may be provided subject to the FADP; under current Swiss law, this Act applies not only to persons but to legal entities as well, so that any information about corporate credit ratings may fall under the scope of the Act.
+The Act is about to be changed and will most likely no longer apply to legal entities in the future.